Criteria for the absence of arbitrage in general diffusion markets: Introduction

-Thanks to the groundbreaking work of Delbaen and Schachermayer \cite{DS} (see also their monograph \cite{DS2006}), the no-arbitrage condition NFLVR can be seen as the most classical concept for continuous-time semimartingale markets.
-The notion of NUPBR is, in general, a weaker concept of no-arbitrage that is also known under the names \emph{absence of arbitrage of the first kind} and \emph{market viability}.
-The importance of NUPBR was already noticed by Delbaen and Schachermayer~\cite{DS} who treated NUPBR in Section~3 of their paper~\cite{DS} without a special name.
-In a related context, NUPBR appeared in Kabanov's paper \cite{Kabanov1997} under the name ``BK property''.
-Later, Karatzas and Kardaras \cite{karatzaskardaras07} identified NUPBR as the minimal concept of no arbitrage required to proceed with utility optimization.
-In this realm, we also highlight the works of Kardaras \cite{Kardaras2010,Kardaras2012} and Takaoka and Schweizer \cite{takaoka14} on probabilistic characterizations of NUPBR and the one of Kardaras and Ruf \cite{kardarasruf} on the behavior of NUPBR in the context of filtration shrinking.
-A profound discussion of the many facets of NUPBR can also be found in Chapter~2 of the recent monograph of Karatzas and Kardaras \cite{karatzaskardaras}.
-For an overview on various notions of no arbitrage and their interrelations, the interested reader is referred to the article of Fontana~\cite{Fontana2015}.
+Later, Karatzas and Kardaras \cite{karatzaskardaras07} identified NUPBR as the minimal concept of no arbitrage required to develop a theory of finance that includes hedging of contingent claims and portfolio optimization (also the name ``NUPBR'' first appeared in \cite{karatzaskardaras07}).
+We further highlight the works of Hulley and Schweizer \cite{HS10} and Takaoka and Schweizer \cite{takaoka14} on probabilistic characterizations of NUPBR.
+In this realm, we also mention the probabilistic characterization of the notion NA$_1$ (``no arbitrage of the first kind'') by Kardaras \cite{Kardaras2012}, as NA$_1$ turns out to be equivalent to NUPBR (see Kardaras \cite{Kardaras2010}).
+Moreover, in the present context of a single financial market, all three aforementioned notions NAA$_1$, NA$_1$ and NUPBR are equivalent (see Lemma~A.1 in Kabanov, Kardaras and Song \cite{KabanovKardarasSong2016}) and we, therefore, only speak about NUPBR in what follows.
+For the behavior of NUPBR under filtration shrinking we refer to Kardaras and Ruf \cite{kardarasruf}.
+NUPBR under filtration enlargements was studied by Acciaio, Fontana and Kardaras \cite{AFK_16}, Aksamit, Choulli, Deng and Jeanblanc \cite{ACDJ} and Aksamit, Choulli and Jeanblanc \cite{ACJ}.
+A profound discussion of many facets of NUPBR can also be found in Chapter~2 of the recent monograph \cite{karatzaskardaras} by Karatzas and Kardaras (there NUPBR is called \emph{market viability}).
+For an overview of various notions of no arbitrage and their interrelations, the interested reader is also referred to the paper of Fontana~\cite{Fontana2015} and the Ph.D. thesis of Hulley \cite[Chapter~1]{Hulley2009}.

-The main results of this paper provide deterministic characterizations of the no-arbitrage concepts NUPBR and NFLVR on finite and infinite time horizons in terms of the scale function and the speed measure of \(Y\).
-It is worth mentioning that we do not require our filtration to be generated by $Y$ but rather work with a general filtration that preserves the strong Markov property of $Y$.
-We highlight the surprising consequence of our main theorems that NUPBR is \emph{often} equivalent to the usually stronger NFLVR condition.
-In particular, on a finite time interval, the equivalence holds whenever \(Y\) can reach all finite boundary points.

-For the (non-integrated) subsetting where \(\S = \Y\), we also provide deterministic characterizations for the existence of an \emph{equivalent martingale measure (EMM)} on finite and infinite time horizons.
-On the infinite time horizon, we understand an EMM as an equivalent measure that turns the asset price into a \emph{uniformly integrable} martingale, which can be viewed as a very strong no-arbitrage condition (see \cite{cherny}).